 Create multiple experts

-People who experience imposter syndrome may actually be the ones being honest about their perceived lack of knowledge.
+Team members who do experience imposter syndrome may actually be the ones being honest about their perceived lack of knowledge.
 Folks who feel secure in their environment often have the confidence to describe their gaps without fear of repercussions.
 I try to encourage experts to get comfortable talking about the gaps in their knowledge out loud, it might just help folks who feel less safe cope with their own gaps and doubts.